 If one player is defeated three times, he loses the game.
 Otherwise, the game ends after you have fought the number of battles chosen on the Two- Player Options Screen.
 The player with the most points wins, and the losing player is taken off to a fate worse than death.
 OK, maybe not worse than death, but really close to it... your little brother starts bragging to the whole neighborhood how he beat you four times out of five, and then that cute girl in your Math class hears about it, and... well, better not think about it.
-Just keep playing, and one day you'll beat your little brother, and all of his friends, and all of your friends, and then you'll go on to the regional championship, and then the national championship, and then... get the picture?
-So don't just stand there, start playing!!
+Just keep playing, and one day you'll beat your little brother, and all of his friends, and all of your friends, and then you'll go on to the regional championship, and there, start playing!!